Whippomorpha: Behaviour

 Both whales and hippos must surface to breathe.
 This can pose problems for sleeping whippomorphs.
 Cetaceans overcome this problem by unihemispheric sleep, meaning they rest one side of their brain at a time, allowing them to swim and surface during rest periods.
-Hippopotamuses surface to breathe every three to five minutes, a process that is partially subconscious, allowing them to do it whilst sleeping.
+Hippopotamuses surface to breathe every three to five minutes, a process that is partially subconscious, allowing them to do it while sleeping.
 Both whales and hippos exhibit symbiotic relationships with smaller fish, which they use as cleaning stations, allowing the smaller organisms to feed on parasites that enter the creature's mouth.

 Hippos are herbivores; normally their diet consists entirely of short grasses that they graze on.
 Some hippos have been observed consuming animals such as zebra and even other hippo carcasses.
 A hippo normally spends up to five hours a day grazing.
 They normally feed only on land, though occasional consumption of aquatic vegetation has been observed.
-By contrast, cetaceans are all carnivores, feeding on fish and marine invertebrates, with some species feeding on larger mammals and birds (such as seals (pinnipeds) and penguins).
+By contrast, all cetaceans are carnivores, feeding on fish and marine invertebrates; some species feed on mammals and birds (such as seals and penguins).

 Reproduction

 All whippomorphs are placental mammals, meaning that embryos are fed by the placenta, which draws nutrients from the mother's body.
-They are k-selected organisms, producing a limited number of offspring, but with a high rate of survival.
+They are k-select organisms, producing a small number of offspring, but with a high rate of survival.